cjschilf/nasaspaceapps2024_stan5370/README.md

 The `verilog` directory (Josh) contains the code for the FPGA preprocessor.

-The `TBD` directory (Shannon) contains the experimental code for hand-tuning parameters and additional filters.
+The `no_ml` directory (Shannon) contains the experimental code for hand-tuning parameters and additional filters.

 The `compiler` directory (Ben) contains experimental code to install and run the pytorch-to-verilog compiler.
-It doesn't work, but is *very* close to working.
+The PyTorch frontend is broken, but the rest of the lowering works.